 The mission of the School of Natural Resources and Environment is to provide interdisciplinary environmental degree programs with university-wide scope that provide future leaders with integrated thinking about natural and social systems and make them ready to overcome barriers to sustainable management of natural resources and the environment with reliable knowledge and good judgment.
-The M.S. degree program challenges students to garner and integrate an understanding of the dynamics and interplay of both natural and human systems in a holistic manner.
+The Ph.D. degree program challenges students to garner and integrate an understanding of the dynamics and interplay of both natural and human systems in a holistic manner.
 The School of Natural Resources and Environment supports the missions of the college and university to serve the nation's and state's critical needs by contributing well-qualified and broadly diverse citizenry prepared to lead and participate in the workforce through graduate education and to expand our understanding of the natural world, the intellect and the senses through graduate student research.

-SLO Type Student Learning Outcome Assessment Method Degree Delivery Knowledge Identify the components, processes, and interactions of the social-ecological system 1) Evaluation of the student's Program of Study by the Supervisory Committee and the School using a faculty-developed rubric; 2) Evaluation during the thesis or project defense by the Supervisory Committee using a faculty- developed rubric.
-Campus Skills Apply the scientific method to generate new knowledge 1) Evaluation of the student's Program of Study by the Supervisory Committee and the School using a faculty-developed rubric; 2) Evaluation during the thesis or project defense by the Supervisory Committee using a faculty- developed rubric.
-Campus Professional Behavior Interact with professional peers with honesty, ethical behavior, cultural sensitivity, teamwork, and effective communication 1) Consistent adherence to the University's Honor Code; 2) Faculty evaluation of professional behavior during class activities, seminars, research work, and thesis or project defense.
+SLO Type Student Learning Outcome Assessment Method Degree Delivery Knowledge Identify the components, processes, and interactions of the social- ecological system 1) Evaluation of the student's Program of Study by the Supervisory Committee and the School using a faculty- developed rubric; 2) Evaluation during the qualifying examination and dissertation defense by the Supervisory Committee using a faculty-developed rubric.
+Campus Skills Apply the scientific method to generate new knowledge 1) Evaluation of the student's Program of Study by the Supervisory Committee and the School using a faculty- developed rubric; 2) Evaluation during the qualifying examination and dissertation defense by the Supervisory Committee using a faculty-developed rubric.
+Campus Professional Behavior Interact with professional peers with honesty, ethical behavior, cultural sensitivity, teamwork, and effective communication 1) Consistent adherence to the University's Honor Code; 2) Faculty evaluation of professional behavior during class activities, seminars, research work, qualifying examination, dissertation defense and participation in professional societies.
 These behaviors will be evaluated over the duration of the student's degree program by the Supervisory Committee and assessed according to a faculty-developed rubric at the time of the thesis or project defense.
 Campus